millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

     f(x) = \frac{x}{\log(x)}

+.. hint about using array sum for part 1 of this

 Task 2: Sort
 ------------
 ``sorted(a, key)`` is a built-in python function that sorts an iterable (something you can iterate over like a list, string, etc.). ``a`` is the iterable, and ``key`` is a function that specifies how the iterable should be sorted.